-The Group has obtained mineral claims across six discrete land packages in Peru.
+The Group obtained mineral claims across six discrete land packages in Peru.
 During the year ended December 31, 2020, the Company wrote-down the carrying value of the mineral claims to \$Nil given the very limited expenditures on the claim areas in the year and minimal spend expected in the foreseeable future.
+The validity of the Peruvian claims expired on June 30, 2021 as the Company determined it would not renew the claims by omitting to make the annual concession fee payments due as at that date.